 The Need for Heritage 21

-While it is our hope that declining churches can be infused with new life and a viable future, that is unfortunately not the most typical outcome.
-If a church decides its best course of action is to close, the Foundation will provide the church a trustworthy partner to protect and sell its property, help the church celebrate and preserve its history, counsel its people through the emotional pain, assist in finding good church option, and assist with legacy decisions on how to redistribute its church assets in legal and God-honoring ways.
+While it is our hope that declining congregations can be infused with new life with a viable future, that is unfortunately not the most typical outcome.
+If a particular congregation decides its best course of action is to close, we are confident that God can use those circumstances for good (Rom 8:28) and that Christ’s Church can be blessed if it is done thoughtfully and with wisdom.
+The Heritage 21 Foundation has the resources to be a trustworthy partner to counsel a congregation through the emotional decision-making process, help the church celebrate and preserve its history, protect and sell a congregation’s property, assist in finding a good church option for remaining members, and assist with legacy decisions on how to redistribute its church assets, as directed by the congregation, in legal and God-honoring ways.